We are now the College of the Environment

 Despite the significant impacts of the COVID-19 pandemic, Western Washington University’s fall enrollment numbers held steady with the previous year, while posting record gains for diversity, its…

-Western’s faculty and students are engaged in exciting research and scholarship across a variety of fields.
-Each week, Western Today will share short summaries of the latest developments in…
+Western’s faculty and students are engaged in exciting research across a variety of fields.
+Periodically, Western Today will share short summaries of the latest developments in scholarship and…

 The Planet Magazine